CrystallizeAPI/boilerplates/README.md

 - The tenant: you can either enter your own tenant or go with the demo tenant to test everything out
 - Example data: if you would like your tenant to have the same data as the boilerplate, please select ‘Yes’

-You project now contains two folders - website and service-api.
+Your project now contains two folders - website and service-api.

 ## Running the Project